aweirth/Masters-Shiny-App/README.md

 ## Contact

-Feel free to reach out to me if you have questions or comments!.
+Feel free to reach out to me if you have questions or comments!